Kayla Tutino

-Kayla Tutino (born December 18, 1992) is an Italian-Canadian ice hockey player and coach.
+Kayla Tutino (born December 18, 1992) is a Canadian-Italian ice hockey player and coach.
 She has played in the Italian Hockey League Women (IHLW) with the AHC Lakers since 2024 and is a member of the Italian women's national ice hockey team.

 Tutino previously played in the Canadian Women's Hockey League (CWHL) with the Boston Blades and Les Canadiennes de Montréal.
 Her coaching career has included seasons served as head coach of the Dawson College Blues women's ice hockey program, associate head coach of the McGill Martlets ice hockey program, and video coach of the Italian women's national ice hockey team.

 Playing career

 College

 Tutino played five seasons of college ice hockey with the Boston University Terriers women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I. During her time with the Terriers, the program won four consecutive Hockey East championships (2012–2015).
 Following the 2015 Hockey East tournament, Tutino was named to the All-Tournament Team alongside teammates Shannon Doyle and captain Marie-Philip Poulin.